 Question: If I'm a graduate, what do I do the day of Commencement?

-Answer: Arrive at the tented staging area in the open grass area between the Lancer Arms residence halls, wearing your cap, gown, and other approved regalia.
+Answer: Arrive at the Recreation Center, wearing your cap, gown, and other approved regalia.
 Make sure your cap is pinned and hair is sprayed (if needed).
 You must check-in one hour before your ceremony is scheduled to begin.
 Staff will direct graduates to the correct area for line-up and will be available to answer questions, give instructions, and direct graduates for the processional.

 Question: When do I receive my actual diploma?